 Segmenting Your Audience

 Who are the people signing up for your list?
-Segmenting is now essential because as more dynamic bloggers emerge, you may find that your subscribers have different interests and commonalities.
+The trends for 2019 prediction is that segmenting is now essential because as more dynamic bloggers emerge, you may find that your subscribers have different interests and commonalities.
 What are they interested in?
 Catering to your segments is going to be key.

 You don’t have to blog every day to put out quality content.
 I’d rather you have once amazing piece of content over content that was lackluster and unoriginal.
 Long-form blogging is definitely in.
 Blog articles shorter than 600 words are definitely out.